 The YMCA of the Virginia Peninsulas will convert payments made by personal check into one-time electronic funds transfer payment (EFT).
 If you do not wish for your check to be converted, please inform the Welcome Center staff at the point of sale or registration.

 Regarding automatic and one-time EFT (paper check) payments, in the event of a returned payment from your financial institution, the YMCA will attempt collection by way of up to two additional drafts within 30 days of original payment.
 Also, a $25 return payment fee will be collected at that time.
 Other card drafting errors may result in a $10 fee.

 CREDIT CARD OR BANK DRAFTS – Monthly dues are automatically withdrawn from your credit card or checking/savings account each month.
 Outstanding balances must be reconciled upon rejoining.
 Please notify the Y before the expiration of your credit card on file.
 Thirty (30) days of written notice is required for bank draft or credit card changes.

 ANNUAL AND SEMI-ANNUAL PAYMENTS – Purchase a membership for six months or one year; the total payment is the sum of months purchased.
 Payment will be due on the 1st of each month.

 REFUND ON CLASSES

-Class Cancellation – If a class is canceled by the YMCA, a full refund or credit (member’s choice) will be offered.
-Credit will be given to participants who cancel their registration before the start date of the class or program.
+Program Session Cancellation – If a program session is canceled by the YMCA, a full refund or credit (member’s choice) will be offered.
+Credit will be given to participants who cancel their registration before the start date of the session or program.
 No credits can be given after the program begins.

 Medical Cancellation – If a participant withdraws from a program due to a medical reason, a refund or credit for the unused portion of the program will be offered.